Trump’s eye-popping Cabinet picks show his top priority: Loyalty

 But that doesn’t mean a confirmation hearing, if it happens, won’t surface those questions.

-Mr. Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible, including Florida Sen. Marco Rubio for secretary of State.
+Mr. Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible, including Florida Sen. Marco Rubio for secretary of state.
 Now, the once-and-future president is doing what many expected all along after he won the Nov.
 5 election: nominating people who would poke Washington in the eye and test the boundaries of credibility.

-The Cabinet picks also underscore Mr. Trump’s main takeaways from his first term as president and a post-presidency spent battling federal and state criminal indictments – and verbal attacks from former top aides and Cabinet secretaries.
+The Cabinet picks also underscore Mr. Trump’s main takeaways from his first term as president and a postpresidency spent battling federal and state criminal indictments – and verbal attacks from former top aides and Cabinet secretaries.

 “If anything, his concern with loyalty has intensified after four years of fighting off legal battles and experiencing some criticism from former members of his administration during the first term,” says William Galston, chair of Governance Studies at the Brookings Institution in Washington.